libnkutils Format string formatFormat string format — specification of an NkFormatString |

 Each reference is resolved to a data that is substitued to the reference at the corresponding place in the string.

-can be composed of alphabetic characters, dashes ('-'
+The reference-name}reference-name can be composed of alphabetic characters, dashes ('-') and underscores ('_').

-can be a name or a number depending on the data pointed by reference-name
+The key can be a name or a number depending on the data pointed by reference-name.

 You can use fallback values, substitute values or regexes on array members.
 In case of joined values, such operations are done on the joined values as a whole.